christianalfoni/grunt-tdd/README.md

 ## Get going

 **First time:**
-- Choose your testing library
+- Choose your test runner.
+Buster, mocha or jasmine
 - I recommend using expect as assertion tool (expect.js)
 - Configure requirejs if needed